Feasibility Report

 The variable bedrock problem.
 On many hillside sites in Los Angeles, bedrock depth varies significantly across the building footprint.
 Three exploratory borings might encounter bedrock at 12, 25, and 38 feet respectively.
 The foundation design must accommodate the deepest condition, but the actual depth at each caisson location won't be known until the caissons are drilled.
 This creates a cost uncertainty that persists into construction.
 A good feasibility assessment acknowledges this uncertainty, provides a cost range rather than a single number, and includes a contingency recommendation specific to the geotechnical risk.

 Shoring requirements.
 If the project involves excavation on a hillside, temporary shoring is required to stabilize the excavation during foundation construction.
 Shoring systems range from simple soldier piles and lagging ($50-$100 per square foot of retained face) to secant pile walls or soil nail walls ($150-$300+ per square foot) depending on the soil conditions, excavation depth, and proximity of adjacent structures.
-Shoring is a significant cost item that's often underestimated or omitted from early budgets.
+Shoring is a significant cost item that should be carried in the budget from the earliest estimate.

 Dewatering.
 If the soils investigation reveals groundwater at or above the proposed excavation depth, dewatering may be required during construction.
 Dewatering involves pumping groundwater to maintain a dry excavation.
 Depending on the volume and the duration, dewatering can cost $5,000-$15,000 per month for the duration of the below-grade work.
 It also requires a dewatering permit from the Regional Water Quality Control Board, which adds timeline and compliance cost.